SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 For transparency, you can always see the **(1) Input schema** on the left hand-side, **(4) Errors** in the footer, and have the ability to **(5) Run** the Gem on the top right.

-To fill-in our **(3) Join condition** within the **(2) Conditions** section, type `nation.n_nationkey = customers.c_nationkey`.
+To fill-in our **(3) Join condition** within the **(2) Conditions** section, type `nation.nationkey = customers.nationkey`.
 This condition finds a nation based on the c_nationkey feild for every single customer.

 When you’re writing your expressions, you’ll be able to see expression builder, which shows you available functions and columns to speed up your development.
 Whenever the autocomplete appears, press ↑, ↓ to navigate between the suggestions and press tab to accept the suggestion.

 The **(6) Expressions** tab allows you to define a set of output columns that are going to be returned from the Gem.
 Here we leave it empty, which by default, passes through all the input columns, from both of the joined sources, without any modifications.

 To rename our Gem to describe its functionality, click on it’s **(7) Name** and modify or try the **Auto-label** option.
-Note, that Gem names are going to be used as query names, which means that they should be concise and composed of alphanumeric characters with no spaces.
+Gem names are going to be used as query names, which means that they should be concise and composed of alphanumeric characters with no spaces.

 Once done, press **(8) Save.**

 #### 4.4.3 Aggregate with Copilot suggestions

-Let's define an english prompt explaining the **next best step** you'd like for the model.
+Let's define an english prompt explaining the [**next best step**](#4.4.3.1-next-best-step) you'd like for the model.
 Copilot suggests meaningful Gems (transformations), and we can explore to decide if we want to keep the suggestion.
-If you're looking for a particular expression, open a Gem and start typing a desired column name to see suggestions in the **Expression Builder.**
+If you'd like suggestions for a particular expression, open a Gem and start typing a desired column name to see suggestions in the [**Expression Builder.**](#4.4.3.2-expression-builder)

 ##### 4.4.3.1 Next best step